-The AMIC OBC has been approved internally by the QUB BRCD Internal Oversight Group, and externally by the BRCD Innovation Programme Board and the BRCD Executive Board.

-Queen's involvement in the BRCD and commitment of funds to the project has been approved by the University's Senate at the meeting on 22 June 2021.
+The GII OBC has been approved internally by the QUB BRCD Internal Oversight Group, and externally by the BRCD Innovation Programme Board and the BRCD Executive Board.
+Queen's involvement in the BRCD and commitment of funds to the project was approved by the University's Senate at the meeting on 22 June 2021.